lae/ansible-role-proxmox/README.md

 ```
 [variable]: [default] #[description/purpose]
 pve_group: proxmox # host group that contains the Proxmox hosts to be clustered together
-pve_fetch_directory: fetch/ # local directory used to download root public keys from each host to
 pve_repository_line: "deb http://download.proxmox.com/debian/pve stretch pve-no-subscription" # apt-repository configuration - change to enterprise if needed (although TODO further configuration may be needed)
 pve_remove_subscription_warning: true # patches the subscription warning messages in proxmox if you are using the community edition
 pve_extra_packages: [] # Any extra packages you may want to install, e.g. ngrep